carlocayos/go-cod/README.md

 For example, the weapons values from the loadout request can be found under `Data.LoadoutResponseDataAdditionalProperties["weapons"]`
 Refer to the sample code in [example_unmapped.go](examples/unmapped_fields_loadout/example_unmapped.go) on how to get these field values

+NOTE: These is an open [issue#3](https://github.com/carlocayos/go-cod/issues/3) on how to map these fields.

 ## More sample codes